Stop Living in the Moment to Start Living Your Dreams

 The Proactive vs. Reactive Mindset

 Proactive people tend to have a long-term view of their lives.
 They develop plans and schedules.
-They plan strategies that guide them towards the success they want to achieve.
+They plan strategies that guide them toward the success they want to achieve.
 One of my favorite sayings is, "If you fail to plan, then you plan to fail" It means that without proper planning, achieving your ultimate goal will be next to impossible!

 The ability to think is one of the things that separates human beings from all other creatures on Earth, and the ability to think well makes the difference between success and failure.